 Guest Scholars Program

-The guest scholar program is open to both doctoral and postdoctoral scholars based in North America and Europe.
+The guest scholar program is intended primarily for scholars who have completed their dissertation and other advanced scholars who are based in North America or Europe.
 Guest Scholars are expected be self- or third party-financed and can apply for stays anywhere between one month and one year.
 Scholars are responsible for covering their own travel and living costs, as well as any fees related to their visa.
 Foreign nationals must be eligible to travel to the U.S.

 Applications are accepted on an ongoing basis.
 To inquire about becoming a GHI guest scholar, please send a brief cover letter, curriculum vitae, a project description (no more than 2,000 words), a research schedule for the stay in the United States (including your proposed dates), and details about of your funding to email@example.com.